LeRoy Hurd

-LeRoy Hurd (born May 26, 1980) is an American professional basketball player who last played for CSU Sibiu of the Romanian Liga Națională.
+LeRoy Hurd (born May 26, 1980) is an American retired professional basketball player.

-Hurd was a multi-sport superstar at Moss Point High School before a five-inch growth spurt made a future in basketball possible.
-Hurd attended the University of Miami(2000 Big East Champions and Sweet 16) for two years before transferring to the University of Texas at San Antonio.
+Hurd was a multi-sport star at Moss Point High School in Moss Point, Mississippi, before a five-inch growth spurt made a future in basketball possible.
+Hurd attended the University of Miami for two years before transferring to the University of Texas at San Antonio (UTSA).
 His first year at UTSA was a mediocre season for his team although Hurd was named Southland Conference newcomer of the year.
 In 2003–2004 Hurd was named the 2004 Southland Conference Most Valuable Player after leading the conference in scoring with 19.4 points per game.
 He also averaged 8.2 rebounds and helped UTSA become the Southland regular season and tournament champions, as well as an NCAA tournament appearance.
 Hurd was also named an honorable mention All-American by The Associated Press and recently named Southland Conference 2000's Co-Player of the Decade.

 Hurd went undrafted and briefly played for the Columbus Riverdragons before moving on to Sutor Basket Montegranaro, Teramo Basket, Solsonica Rieti, Scavolini Pesaro, Anibal Zahle and Virtus Bologna.

-On December 12, 2014 he signed with Romanian club CSU Sibiu.
+On December 12, 2014, he signed with Romanian club CSU Sibiu.